How Criminal Investigations Are Initiated

 If the Department of Justice or the United States Attorney accepts the investigation for prosecution, the IRS special agent will be asked by the prosecutors to assist in preparation for trial.
 However, once a special agent report is referred to for prosecution, the investigation is managed by the prosecutors.

-The ultimate goal of an IRS Criminal Investigation prosecution recommendation is to obtain a conviction or plea.
+The ultimate goal of an IRS Criminal Investigation prosecution recommendation is to obtain a conviction - either by a guilty verdict or plea.
 Approximately 3,000 criminal prosecutions per year provide a deterrent effect and signals to our compliant taxpayers that fraud will not be tolerated.